KePlast Smart Movement

 By getting the feet off the gas pedal at the right time, experienced drivers may bring the car close to the desired parking position, even without brakes.
 When they repeat the process every day, they might even fine-tune it and always get better and better at it.
 But they also may not.

-To get the parking under full control, one either needs to use brakes or theoretically design some intelligent assistant to calculate the position deviation and, based on the actual results, get the driver's feet off the gas pedal a bit earlier or later to allow driving the last bit of the journey slower or a bit faster and finally stop at the right position.
+To get the parking under full control, one either needs to use brakes or theoretically design some intelligent assistant to calculate the position deviation.
+Based on the actual results, get the driver's feet off the gas pedal a bit earlier or later to finally stop at the right position.

 Go with the flow